German union calls on EADS management to clarify job cut plans

-HAMBURG (Reuters) - Germany’s IG Metall labor union called on management at EADS EAD.PA to show its hand following reports that the European aerospace group is planning thousands of job cuts.
+HAMBURG, Nov 22 (Reuters) - Germany’s IG Metall labour union called on management at EADS to show its hand following reports that the European aerospace group is planning thousands of job cuts.

-EADS said in July it would combine its defense and space subsidiaries, effective January 1, and might sell off units that are small and easily segregated from the rest.
+EADS said in July it would combine its defence and space subsidiaries, effective Jan.
+1, and might sell off units that are small and easily segregated from the rest.

-Two industry sources told Reuters that the restructuring of EADS’s defense business would cost thousands of jobs but fewer than the 8,000 reported by German news agency DPA on Wednesday.
+Two industry sources told Reuters that the restructuring of EADS’s defence business would cost thousands of jobs but fewer than the 8,000 reported by German news agency DPA on Wednesday.

 The DPA report said EADS was planning to cut up to 20 percent of the roughly 40,000-strong workforce at its newly-created Airbus Defence & Space division.